Course Code: MEM31925 | CRICOS Code: 119011J

-This qualification defines the skills and knowledge required of an Engineering Tradesperson – Fabrication within metal, engineering, manufacturing and associated industries.
-The qualification has been specifically developed to meet the needs of apprentices in the above trade.
+This qualification outlines the skills and knowledge required to work as an Engineering Tradesperson – Fabrication within the metal, engineering, manufacturing, and related industries.
+It has been specifically developed to meet the needs of apprentices/Learners in this trade.

-The skills associated with this qualification are intended to apply to a wide range of fabrication work, including undertaking metal fabrication, structural steel erection, sheetmetal work, welding, blacksmithing and surface finishing.
+The skills covered are applicable to a broad range of fabrication work, including metal fabrication, structural steel erection, sheet metal work, welding, blacksmithing, and surface finishing.

-This qualification is designed to provide an industry recognised skills profile related to trade work as an Engineering Tradesperson – Fabrication.
+This qualification provides an industry-recognised skills profile aligned with the trade-level responsibilities of an Engineering Tradesperson – Fabrication.

 No licensing, legislative or certification requirements apply to this qualification at the time of publication.
 Local regulations should be checked.